UniversityOfPlymouth-Electronics/Embedded-Systems/level6/thread_abstractions.md

 }
 ```

-Let's now obtain the address of this function and store it in a function pointer.
+Let's now obtain the address of this function and store it in a function pointer named `fPointer`.

 ```C++
 int main() {